 #2.
 Relationship Building

-An intellectual capability is without a doubt one of the most sought skills for investment bankers.
-It ignites thinking out-of-box – a very much needed skill when looking for unseen opportunities.
+Intellectual capability is undoubtedly one of the most sought skills for investment bankers.
+It ignites thinking out-of-box - a very much-needed skill when looking for unseen opportunities.

 If you answer nicely, you’ll probably get the deal.